roman-milk/roman-milk.github.io/a-pendant-for-wendy.md

  The door opened.
 Wendy blinked.

  "What are you doing here?" she said, surprised to see Vince in the doorway.
 "Get out," she added, shooing him away with a waving arm.
-Report_Story #3